sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/notes/4_week4a.md

 }
 ```

+* This version pass by value and return the new stack.
-Note that we need to return the updated `IntegerStack100` **because we have modified a copy**, not the original object.
+* Note that we need to return the updated `IntegerStack100` **because we have modified a copy**, not the original object.

 Alternatively, we can pass the `IntegerStack100` **by reference**, so no need for returning the updated stack, we already modified the original stack using a reference.